The GSA Historic Preservation Program

 Please see the ACHP’s Section 106 Success Stories associated with GSA, listed below, which illustrate the positive impact of Section 106 of the NHPA over the years.
 For detailed information on notable undertakings in the past, or to obtain copies of specific programmatic agreements or memoranda of agreement, please contact ACHP's Office of Federal Agency Programs (202-517-0200) to reach ACHP's GSA Liaison.

-To learn more about GSA stewardship successes and challenges in improving and maintaining federal workspace, please see Extending the Legacy: GSA Historic Building Stewardship 2017.
+To learn more about GSA stewardship successes and challenges in improving and maintaining federal workspace, please see GSA Historic Building Stewardship 2020 and Extending the Legacy: GSA Historic Building Stewardship 2017.
 The publication is part of GSA's ongoing self-assessment of its stewardship responsibilities under the NHPA.
 In addition, it fulfilled, in part, GSA's reporting obligations under Preserve America, Executive Order 13287, issued in 2003 to improve federal stewardship accountability and promote heritage tourism.
 Please see GSA's Historic Preservation Program website for additional information.

 Relevant Section 106 Success Stories